 Course Numbering System

-The first two digits of the SHA course number is indicative, in most cases, of the level at which the course would normally be taken, i.e.:
+The first digit of the SHA course number is indicative, in most cases, of the level at which the course would normally be taken, i.e.:

-This, however, is not ironclad: upper-class students will be found in 1100- and 2200-level courses, and undergraduates may be enrolled in 6600-level offerings.
+This, however, is not ironclad: upper-class students will be found in 1000- and 2000-level courses, and undergraduates may be enrolled in 6000-level offerings.
 The determining factor is the prerequisites/limitations statement for the course in question.

-The third digit of the SHA course number designates the academic area within the school:
+The second digit of the SHA course number designates the academic area within the school: